grafana/incident-go/go/incident/README.md

 // handleIncidentWebhook gets a handler that processes webhooks from
 // Grafana Incident.
+// The secret should be safely injected (avoid committing it to source control).
-func handleIncidentWebhook(secret string) http.Handler {
+// Secrets can be created in the web interface when configuring the Outgoing Webhook integration. func handleIncidentWebhook(secret string) http.Handler {
 	return http.HandlerFunc(func(w http.ResponseWriter, r *http.Request) {
 		// incident.ParseWebhook will verify the signature and decode